jonathanstowe/MessagePack-Class/README.md

 ## Installation

-Assuming you have a working Rakudo Perl 6 installation the you should be able to install this with ```zef``` :
+Assuming you have a working Rakudo installation the you should be able to install this with ```zef``` :

     zef install MessagePack::Class